SESMG/SESMG/docs/manual/GUI.rst

 Acronyms: hp=highest peak, lv=lowest valley, ha=highest average, la=lowest average

-Furthere schemes can be added here: https://github.com/chrklemm/SESMG/blob/master/program_files/technical_data/hierarchical_selection_schemes.xlsx
+Further schemes can be added here: https://github.com/chrklemm/SESMG/blob/master/program_files/technical_data/hierarchical_selection_schemes.xlsx

 random sampling
 ^^^^^^^^^^^^^^^^^^^^^
 "In random sampling, a predetermined number of random periods (e.g. days or weeks) are selected and used as representatives."
 [1] "The python library ``random'' is utilized.
 To ensure reproducability, a ``seed'' is defined, so that with each run the same random periods will be selected.
 Furthermore, a random time series of e.g. 10 periods thereby automatically makes up 10 periods of a random time series of, e.g. 20 periods" [1]

 Further Adjustments